 Of course, many students have also found housing, yet this requires searching very early and intensively — and being aware of the realities of the crisis.

 Regardless, Dutch universities are under fire for encouraging so many foreign students to come to the Netherlands, knowing full well that no matter what, many of these students will never find a home.

-Editor’s Note: This article was originally written in August 2018, and was fully updated in September 2021 for your reading pleasure.
+Editor’s Note: This article was originally written in August 2018, and was fully updated in August 2023, for your reading pleasure.